awsdocs/amazon-cloudfront-developer-guide/doc_source/cache-hit-ratio.md

 ## Remove Accept\-Encoding Header When Compression is Not Needed<a name="cache-hit-ratio-remove-accept-encoding"></a>

-By default, when CloudFront receives a request, it checks the value of the `Accept-Encoding` header\.
-If the value of the header contains `gzip`, then CloudFront adds the header and value `gzip`— `Accept-Encoding: gzip`—to the cache key, and then forwards it to the origin\.
-This behavior ensures that CloudFront serves either an object or a compressed version of the object, based on the value of the `Accept-Encoding` header\.

-If compression is not enabled—because the origin doesn't support it, CloudFront doesn't support it, or the content is not compressible—you can increase the cache hit ratio by specifying different behavior\.
-To do this, associate a cache behavior in your distribution to an origin that sets the Custom Origin Header as follows:
+If compression is not enabled—because the origin doesn’t support it, CloudFront doesn’t support it, or the content is not compressible—you can increase the cache hit ratio by associating a cache behavior in your distribution to an origin that sets the Custom Origin Header as follows:
 + **Header name**: `Accept-Encoding`
 + **Header value**: \(Keep blank\)

-When you use this configuration, CloudFront removes the `Accept-Encoding` header from the cache key without forwarding the header to the origin\.
+When you use this configuration, CloudFront removes the `Accept-Encoding` header from the cache key and doesn’t include the header in origin requests\.
 This configuration applies to all content that CloudFront serves with the distribution from that origin\.

 ## Serving Media Content by Using HTTP<a name="cache-hit-ratio-http-streaming"></a>